Published 20 July 2018

 SAGE ONE invoices going into junk folder

 For users of SAGE online accounting software, SAGE ONE, and your SAGE ONE invoices are going into the junk folder, it is vital that when you send out your invoices they are received by your customer into their normal inbox and not their junk folder.

 This is for obvious reasons.

 SAGE ONE can send invoices and statements directly as though they were sent from the users own mailbox.
 A great feature but prone to be problematic if the user is unaware of how to configure their email domain to ensure this works every time.

 SPAM (junk) filters can be, and most are, configured to check the origin of an email against a known location of the sending server.

-If I have my own email Server – for example Microsoft Exchange, this has a fixed IP address.
+If I have an on-premises email Server – for example Microsoft Exchange, this has a fixed IP address.
 I need to hold a record somewhere that tells other email Servers that my email Server is located at this IP address for when they may, if configured, perform a reverse lookup up of the email origin to ensure it is coming from the actual source and not somewhere in Nigeria for example.

 How to stop your SAGE ONE email from going into JUNK/SPAM

 This is where you need to configure an SPF TXT record on your domain to hold this information.